mattrei/aframe-tangram-terrain-component/README.md

 #### `tangram-terrain` component

-This component so far can be just used as a texture for a geometry object (plane, sphere, etc).
-No feature selection events are fired.
-A strategy may be implemented in future releases.
+This component obtains a heightmap from the Mapzen servers and applies a overlay texture according the _style_ specification.
+The heightmap is used as a _displacement_ map and so is used in conjunction with GPU picking technique to obtain fast results.
+No bathymetry data is included!

 ##### Schema
 | Property | Description | Default Value |